 Role of the Senior Faculty Fellow

 Each of the six residence halls for first-year students will have a Senior Faculty Fellow.
 The Senior Faculty Fellow is appointed by the Provost following a recommendation made by the Faculty Fellows Program Advisory Board.
 The Senior Fellow is appointed for an initial two-year term, with the option of renewal.

 Working closely with Residence Life and Housing staff, the Senior Fellow will have primary programming responsibility for his or her residence hall (in terms of the Fellows program) and will provide a prime example of student/faculty interactions outside the classroom.
-The Senior Fellow’s responsibilities and functions have not been defined in a formal, restrictive fashion because each Fellow will have different programming ideas and different strengths and interests to bring to the residence halls.
+Each Senior Fellow will have different programming ideas and different strengths and interests to bring to the residence halls.
 In general terms, the Senior Fellow will be expected to:

 - Help plan and oversee social activities to bring students and faculty together in the residence halls on a regular basis.
 Such events should occur on average two to three times a month and we expect many of these will occur on evenings or weekends.
 Examples of such social activities include, but are not limited to:

 - Viewing parties for special events like debates or an athletic competition

 - Special guest speakers, both internal and external